Peer5/videojs-contrib-hls.js/README.md

 This bundled plugin is an **alternative** to the original [videojs-contrib-hls](https://github.com/videojs/videojs-contrib-hls) and runs directly on top of [video.js 5.0+](https://github.com/videojs/video.js).

 Like the original implementation, this plugin implements a source handler for m3u8 files.
+`hls.js` is bundled inside and there is no need to include it in addition.

 ## Installation
 ### NPM